Environmental-Policy-Innovation-Center/ejam-mc-pedp/CONTRIBUTING.md

 ### Contact

-If you have questions or comments, please email [ENVIROMAIL_GROUP\@epa.gov](mailto:ENVIROMAIL_GROUP@epa.gov?subject=EJAM%20package%20question) and put "EJAM package question" in the subject line.
+If you have questions or comments on this non-EPA version of the package, please email [ejam\@ejanalysis.com](mailto:ejam@ejanalysis.com?subject=EJAM%20package%20question) and please put "EJAM package question" in the subject line.

 -->

 ### Disclaimer for GitHub Repository Content

+This non-EPA version of EJAM was forked from the original EPA v2.32.4 version.
+For that EPA version, the following disclaimer applied:

-The United States Environmental Protection Agency (EPA) GitHub project code is provided on an "as is" basis and the user assumes responsibility for its use.
+The United States Environmental Protection Agency (EPA) GitHub project code was provided on an "as is" basis and the user assumes responsibility for its use.
 EPA has relinquished control of the information and no longer has responsibility to protect the integrity, confidentiality, or availability of the information.
 Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by EPA.

 **The EPA seal and logo shall not be used in any manner to imply endorsement of any commercial product or activity by EPA or the United States Government.**